 The Organization has accounted for the PPP funding as a conditional grant in the financial statements.
-As such, the Organization has recorded other grant revenue totaling \$81,100 for the year ended December 31, 2020.
+When forgiven, the grant became unconditional and the Organization has recorded other grant revenue totaling \$81,100 for the year ended December 31, 2020.
 Due to the unusual nature of the PPP funding, this revenue has been presented separately in the financial statements under changes in net assets from non-operations.
-Subsequent to year end, the Organization met the specified forgiveness requirements and was fully forgiven for the amount received.
+The Organization met the specified forgiveness requirements and was fully forgiven for the amount received.

-Note 6: Significant Concentrations
+Note 6: Concentrations of Credit Risk